brettchalupa/brettchalupa.github.io/_short_stories/courier.md

 I barely make my way into the port, puttering along with a harpoon stuck into the top of Starfish and the line trailing along.
 The fish that got away.
 The port’s finest mechanics are working on fixing Starfish up right now.

-I finished delivering the package on foot.
+I finish delivering the package on foot.
 No issues there.
 You don’t fuck with a courier with a black eye and a small suitcase.
-I collected my fee, plus a little extra for the trouble.
+I collect my fee, plus a little extra for the trouble.
 Now I’m here, enjoying this nice glass of hex in this fine establishment.

 <div class="section-break">***</div>